Urban Mobility

 Description

-Urban Mobility sheds light on mobility in twenty-first century Canadian cities.
-The book explores the profound changes associated with technological innovation, pandemic-induced impacts on travel behaviour, and the urgent need for mobility to meaningfully respond to the climate crisis.
+Urban Mobility sheds light on mobility in twenty-first-century Canadian cities.
+The book explores the profound changes associated with technological innovation, pandemic-induced impacts on travel behaviour, and the urgent need for mobility to respond meaningfully to the climate crisis.

 Urban Mobility concludes that the path forward requires good public policy from all levels of government, working in partnership with the private sector and non-profits to direct and address the best urban mobility framework for Canadian cities.